 Creating Your Own Custom Dog Toy Designs

-One of the great things about making you own toys is that’s is a fun opportunity to get a little creative.
-We share DIY ideas, but you can take those inspirations and adapt them to your own unique crafts to suit your skills, pet, materials, and style preferences.
-For example, this basic triangle shape can be adapted is as you wish, such as including a protruding hat band, rounding the face, and much more.
-The colours and embellishments are all versatile, too.
+One of the great things about making you own dog toys is that’s is a fun opportunity to get a little creative.
+We share DIY ideas, but you can take those inspirations and adapt them into your own unique crafts to suit your skills, pet, materials, and style preferences.
+For example, this basic triangle shape can be easily adapted, like including a protruding hat band, rounding the face, and much more.
+The witch’s colours and embellishments are all versatile, too.
 Your imagination is the limit!

 How to Make a DIY Squeaky Stuffed Witch Dog Toy